-When appearing at court on the 2 June 2020, the 17 year old from South Devon, pleaded not guilty to sexually assaulting children at the nursery, during a 19 day period.
-The un-named 17 year old is alleged to have raped one girl and sexually assaulted 8 others, all aged 2 or 3 years, between July 10 and July 19 2019.
+When appearing at court on the 2 June 2020, Jayden McCarthy from South Devon, pleaded not guilty to sexually assaulting children at the nursery, during a 19 day period.
+Jayden McCarthy was alleged to have raped one girl and sexually assaulted 8 others, all aged 2 or 3 years, between 10 and 29 July 2019.

-This same boy is also charged with two unrelated rapes of a child between 2014 and 2015.
-He is alleged to have assaulted one child three times, on different dates, and another two children, twice.
+Jayden McCarthy was also charged with two unrelated rapes of a child between 2014 and 2015.
+He was alleged to have assaulted one child three times, on different dates, and another two children, twice.

 He denied a total of three counts of raping a child and 13 counts of sexually assaulting a child, when he appeared by Skype at the hearing at Exeter Crown Court on the 2 June 2020.

 Judge Timothy Rose set a provisional date of 21 September 2020, for a two-week trial at Exeter Crown Court.
 However, Judge David Evans adjourned the case, as there were problems in the preparation of the prosecution and defence cases.

 What happened at the trial of Jayden McCarthy?

 On 17 May 2021 Jayden McCarthy, aged 16 at the time of the alleged offences, went on trial at Exeter Crown Court, accused of sexually assaulting nine children at a nursery in Torbay.
 The prosecution alleged the CCTV footage revealed 13 incidents when Jayden McCarthy is caught sexually assaulting children.
 At the time of his trial he was aged 18 years of age.